Sunday, September 01, 2024

-Inquiries about Ryan's books should be sent to
+Inquiries about Ryan's books should be sent to: colorwheel22(at)icloud.com.

 "The author’s prose is as outstanding as the story it conveys, with spare, raw dialogue and deft scene-setting that is descriptive without feeling overwrought."